iamhussaina/wp-advanced-media-filters/README.md

 ## How to Use

 1. From your WordPress Dashboard, navigate to **Media** > **Library**.
+2.  **IMPORTANT:** This filter **only appears in the "List View"**.
+By default, WordPress uses a "Grid View".
+Please click the **List View icon** (which looks like horizontal lines
+    ) located at the top-left of the media area, next to the "Add Media File" button.
-2. You will see a new dropdown menu labeled "**All MIME Types**" next to the default date filter.
+3. Once you are in List View, you will see a new dropdown menu labeled "**All MIME Types**" next to the default date filter.
-3. Select a MIME type from the list (e.g., `image/png`) and click the **"Filter"** button.
+4. Select a MIME type from the list (e.g., `image/png`) and click the **"Filter"** button.
-4. The Media Library will update to show only files of that specific type.
+5. The Media Library will update to show only files of that specific type.

 ## License